MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.FileIO.CSI.CCachedFileCsiSaveFileBasic

-Allows us to know if a file was successfully saved from the FIO Layer.
+This event allows us to know if a file was successfully saved from the FIO Layer.
 Used for Feature Health and monitoring.

 The following fields are collected: